 - Try using this activity as a back to school team builder or ice breaker during the first week of school.
 It’s a great way to allow students to become more comfortable working with each other.
 (Find other back to school ideas here.)

 - This activity can be simplified for time by folding the paper into just three sections and combining the arms and legs into one step.

 - Encourage students to add as many details as possible (hats, scarves, buttons, etc.)

-- Students may become frustrated.
+- 3rd, 4th, and 5th grade students may become frustrated.
 This is okay!
 It will lead to better discussion afterwards.

 - Use a document camera to draw each step along with the students.
 This allows students to visualize and understand each step.

 - Seat students in groups of 3 or 4 and have them pass their papers around only in their group.